What is an ASL screening?

-What is an ASL screening?The ASL screening is a half hour appointment in which you will be assessed using ASL with one of CCBC's Deaf instructors.
-Your ASL signing and receptive skills will be assessed and you will be placed in the appropriate level of ASL based on CCBC's rigorous ASL Curriculum.
+The ASL screening is a half hour appointment in which you will be assessed using ASL with one of CCBC's Deaf instructors.
+Your ASL expressive and receptive skills will be assessed and you will be placed in the appropriate level of ASL based on CCBC's rigorous ASL Curriculum.

 Who should be screened?

 The ASL screening is designed for students who have some fluency in American Sign Language and who wish to test out of some or all of CCBC's ASL classes (ASL I — ASL V).
 Candidates should have either already taken formal ASL classes or have Deaf relatives, friends, or co-workers that they communicate with on a regular basis.
 If you have taken a non-credit sign language class (for example at church or a community center) we recommend that you begin with ASL I. It is important to get a solid foundation in ASL.
 You must first become proficient in the language before you can begin to learn to interpret.